 If you have purchased the Pinephone you may have noted the very buggy issues with the default install.
 Unfortunately the Manjaro Linux with Plasma mobile has some very odd issues, keeps requesting updates, and is quite buggy.
-The Phosh (GTK) system is much more usable and uses the same Phosh startup shell which makes it work in similar manner as the more expensive Librem5 phone, and can be flashed to the Librem phone quite easily:
+The Phosh (GTK) system is much more usable and uses the same Phosh startup shell which makes it work in similar manner as the more expensive Librem5 phone, and can be flashed to the Pinephone quite easily:

 The first step to reformat is to download the file from Manjaro Phosh releases.
-The latest on the page is “Beta 23” but can be updated once installed to the phone.
+The latest on the page was “Beta 23” but can be updated once installed to the phone.
 Get an sd card that is at least 7GB large, and plug it in to a computer.
 Now flash the Manjaro-ARM-phosh-pinephone-beta23.img.xz file to the sd – on Ubuntu this should be as simple as bringing it up with Disk Image Writer upon double clicking it…

 Once built you will need to pop off the back cover (a coin or microSD adapter edge may help to pop it open across the edges).
 Pop out the battery and you can put the SD card in the upper tray.
 Turn the phone on and it should boot from the inserted SD card.

 Once you have it booted to the Phosh lock screen, use “123456” to unlock.
 The browser should work on Wifi, after you set up the Wifi in the settings -> Wifi, and you should be able to go to the releases and download the image.xz file on the device running.